deanwampler/Contract4J5/contract4j5/README.txt

 Normally, you should prepend "$this." before a "bare" field reference as the parser does not always correctly resolve the reference to an instance field.
+The one case where "$this" is unnecessary is inside a field invariant test.
+Using the field's "bare" name will work.
 As an alternative in field invariant tests, "$target" can be used to refer to the field.

+Note the example previously where a field invariant test was written with the bare field called "name", but when a set of "conceptually similar" @Pre and
+@Post tests were written in an interface on "setNae()" and "getName()" methods, it was necessary to use "$this.name".
+Contract4J may not resolve the field correctly in those cases.

 ** Tests Defined on Interfaces